-15.1 Approval of interim financial statements
+15.1 Approval of interim financial statements These interim condensed consolidated fina

 These interim condensed consolidated financial statements were approved by the Board of Directors on 15 December 2022.

 15.2 Subvertical Rock Winder breakdown

 During early October 2022, the Company experienced a breakdown of the Subvertical Rock Winder ("SVR") which hoists ore from underground for processing at the Concentrator plant.
 The breakdown had resulted in the temporary stoppage of ore hoisting operations and, consequently, the production of Nickel concentrates.
 The Subvertical Rock Winder has since been repaired and resumed hoisting ore from underground on 30 November 2022.